iammateus/payment-api/README.md

 # Payment API
-An example of payment API integrating with API Checkout Transparente by Pagseguro.
+An example of payment API that integrates with API Checkout Transparente by Pagseguro.

 This project was created for learning purposes and I am refactoring it for better testing and cleaner code.